IBM/ibm-openpages-mcp-server/README.md

 - `GET /api/tools`: List available tools
 - `POST /api/tools/call`: Call a specific tool
 - `POST /api/streamable`: Raw streamable HTTP endpoint for MCP communication

+## MCP Protocol Implementation

+This server implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/specification/2025-03-26/basic/lifecycle) with streamable HTTP transport.
+It follows the complete MCP lifecycle:

+1. **Initialization**: The server supports the `initialize` method, which returns server capabilities and metadata.
+2. **Tool Discovery**: The server supports the `list_tools` method to discover available tools.
+3. **Tool Execution**: The server supports the `call_tool` method to execute specific tools.
+4. **Shutdown**: The server supports the `shutdown` method for graceful termination.

+### Streamable HTTP Transport

+The server uses the streamable HTTP transport protocol as defined in the MCP specification.
+This allows for:

+- JSON-RPC 2.0 formatted requests and responses
+- Stateless communication
+- Compatibility with HTTP clients and proxies
+- Support for both synchronous and asynchronous operations

 ## Using with AI Agents